Shadow Experience

 Feedback

-The links below provide candidate/transfers and mentor Patrollers the opportunity to reflect on their shadow day.
+The links below provide candidate/transfers and mentor Patrollers with the opportunity to reflect on their shadow day.
 All feedback will be reviewed by Jeff Landucci and discussed at the next training meeting for all candidates to benefit from the experience.

 CANDIDATES